Tribler/trustchain-superapp/eurotoken/web-of-trust.md

-# EuroToken III: Adding Trust
-For the course Blockchain Engineering our 'EuroToken III' group has been working on integrating a trust system in the EuroToken project.

-Double spending is the biggest issue that is currently preventing the EuroToken from becoming the obvious replacement to the current financial system.
+# EuroToken: Protocol specifics
 Previously, the app had zero indication of whether the counterparty was to be trusted.
 Our pull request attempts to create a 'web of trust' by transceiving public keys that counterparties transacted with in the past.

 An unknown public key currently receives a trust score of 0.
 Upon receiving a message containing a known public key, the trust score is incremented by 1 (up to 100).
 The following sequence diagram describes the trust update protocol.
 To transceive the list of 50 public keys, the EVA protocol is utilized.

 ![Sequence diagram showing public key transmission](images/sequence.png)